-Frank Fuller is charged with arson contrary to section 434 of the Criminal Code which states: "Every person who intentionally or recklessly causes damage by fire or explosion to property that is not wholly owned by that person is guilty of an indictable offence and liable to imprisonment for a term not exceeding fourteen years."
+Frank Fuller is charged with arson contrary to section 434 of the Criminal Code.
+Section 434 reads, in part, as follows: "Every person who intentionally or recklessly causes damage by fire or explosion to property that is not wholly owned by that person is guilty of an indictable offence".

-Frank Fuller co-owned a boat with his father and he decided to sell it.
-Fuller was having trouble finding a buyer and he was getting more and more desperate to sell it because he needed the money and the boat was costing a lot to maintain.
+Frank Fuller co-owned a boat with his father and Fuller decided to sell it.
+Fuller was having trouble finding a buyer and was getting increasingly desperate because he needed the money and the boat cost a lot to maintain.
 Fuller had an insurance policy on the boat which gave him and his father a large cash payment if the boat was seriously damaged.

 One day, Fuller decided to take the boat for a ride and he brought some gas in a cannister to the boat dock because the boat's gas tank was empty.
-While driving to the boat dock, Fuller realized that he could use the gas to burn his boat so he could get the insurance money.
+While driving to the dock, Fuller realized that he could use the gas to burn his boat and get the insurance money.
 When he got to his boat, he took off the boat cover and was going to pour some gas on the boat and light it on fire.
-However, he suddenly he received a text stating someone was very interested in buying the boat and would come to see it the next day.
-Fuller was relieved that he could probably sell his boat, and he saw a bottle of whiskey in the boat, and to celebrate he drank the entire bottle in 30 minutes.
+However, he suddenly he received a text message stating someone was very interested in buying the boat and would come to see it the next day.
+Fuller was relieved that he could probably sell his boat.
+He saw a bottle of whiskey in the boat, and to celebrate he drank the entire bottle in 30 minutes.

-Willy Witness was walking by the boat dock after Fuller had consumed the whiskey, and he saw Fuller stumbling around with a gas cannister in his hands.
+Willy Witness was walking by the dock after Fuller had consumed the whiskey, and he saw Fuller stumbling around with a gas cannister in his hands.
 Witness asked Fuller what he was doing and Fuller's response did not make any sense.
-Witness then saw Fuller start pouring gas on a boat, and Witness decided he should get out of the area.
-The next morning Fuller's boat had burn marks on its deck.
+Witness then saw Fuller start to pour gas on a boat, and Witness decided he should leave the area.
+The next morning, Fuller's boat had burn marks on its deck.

-Fuller claims to have no memory of events after drinking the whiskey, and he has hired a respected expert who says that given that Fuller drank an entire bottle of whiskey in a short amount of time, it is possible that he was not controlling and directing his actions after consuming the whiskey.
+Fuller claims to have no memory of events after drinking the whiskey.
+He has hired a respected expert who says that given that Fuller drank an entire bottle of whiskey in a short amount of time, it is possible that he was not controlling and directing his actions after consuming the whiskey.

-Do you think Accused will likely be found guilty of any offences?
+Do you think Frank Fuller will likely be found guilty of any offences?
 Please set out your reasons why or why not, and include an analysis of each element of the offences and any relevant defences.
 Please do not address any issues of sentencing.